Good news, we’ve saved another stunning, irreplaceable amplifier, this time a Krell KSA-100S power amplifier from Krell’s golden era.

 So, let’s comment here a little about what we see in this photo.
 This joint might look like it was never soldered, but of course, it was.
 It may have passed through a wave soldering machine, I don’t know if these joints were hand soldered or not but I’d suggest wave soldered.
 These are heavy through-hole vias and pads, they wick away a lot of thermal energy and that can mean the initial soldered joint is marginal.
 I’d say that’s what happened here.

 Over time, the joint heats and cools, and passes a ton of current.
 This creates more heat and gradually the joint weakens and cracks.
 Once that happens, joint resistance increases and flowing the relatively high currents seen here creates quite a bit of heat, creating localised vaporisation of the solder, until there is simply none left in the joint.
 I’ve seen this failure mode before.
 It truly looks like there was never solder here.

 Repair involves thorough desoldering, cleaning and defluxing, prepping the material with the glass fibre pen, re-cleaning and then a high temp hand-soldered joint with powerful soldering iron and premium leaded solder.
 The joint will be good again for many years after that.

-I always forget to add the details about the many hours spent cleaning connectors, trimming wires, testing components, neatening components dress, cleaning boards, washing the chassis using my proprietary process.
+I always forget to add the details about the many hours spent cleaning connectors, trimming wires, testing components, neatening components dress, cleaning boards, and washing the chassis using my proprietary process.
 It’s partly because it’s so embedded in the way that I work, that it’s process work I don’t think about, I just do it.

 That’s a mistake because I know from experience that it’s all the little stuff that comes together to make a really significant difference.
 That big orange front panel connector for example had a heavily oxidised main power pin.
 I measured it for resistance and it was bad, no doubt causing local heating and further degradation.
 I spent some time just on that pin, and on the connector in general.